psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 ```

-And the again a century later:
+And again a century later:

 ```{admonition} The Stone Eaters (Original Recipe) The European Magazine, 1906
 :class: dropdown